franklemuchahary/linkedin-profile-analysis/README.md

 This project is aimed at finding the career paths that stalwarts of their fields have followed.
 This will help readers be more task oriented about the career path they choose to follow.

 We plan to look for 3 different careers:
-- Data Scientist
+- Principal Data Scientists
-- Chief Technology Officer (CTO)
+- Chief Technology Officers (CTOs)
-- Principal Consultant
+- Senior Consultants (primarily Partners, Principals, Associate Partners at top consulting firms like McKinsey, BCG, Bain & Company etc.)

 We plan to get the following data points from mentioned successful individuals:
 - Level of education (High school, Bachelors, Masters or PhD)